karenyyy/data_science/TF_cv/md/simple_classification_segmentation.md

 - able to locate windows at the top-left corner and even made a hypothesis that it is a library (we don't know if that is true).
 - It also made a certain number of not so correct predictions.

-``Those are usually caused by the fact that the network can only see a part of image when it is centered at a pixel.`` The characteristic of a network that represents it is called G__receptive field__.
+``Those are usually caused by the fact that the network can only see a part of image when it is centered at a pixel.`` The characteristic of a network that represents it is called __receptive field__.

 Receptive
 field of the network that we use in this blog is _404_ pixels.
 So when network can